calvinsant/strongbalancedsolutions/trunk/wp-content/themes/wp-bootstrap-starter/readme.txt

 == Changelog ==

+= 3.0.16 - June 7, 2018 =
+* Update bootstrap files to v4.1.1
+* Change the wrapper of the footer and footer widget to ".container" instead of ".container-fluid"

 = 3.0.15 - May 7, 2018 =
 * Remove the font awesome files
 * Enqueue the fontawesome CDN